XavierMora03/XavierMora03/README.md

 - 👋 Hi, I’m @XavierMora03
-- 👀 I’m interested in C++/Python and machine learning.
+- 👀 I’m interested in C++/Python and web devmeloment.
-- 🌱 I’m currently learning OOP, algorithms and data structures.
+- 🌱 I’m currently learning algorithms and data structures.
 - 💞️ I’m looking to collaborate on any proyect you think I can help.
 - 📫 How to reach me: send me a message here on git hub.